taazarel/Voheim/Beetle Test Dungeon.md

 ## Rooms
 ### Foyeour
 ##### Statues
-A Circular room with statues of meditating smiling monks, getting older and older as you pass along.
-In the middle of these statues is a plinth with a groove in the ground around it.
+A Circular room with 7 statues of meditating smiling monks, getting older and older as you pass along.
+In the middle of these statues is a plinth with a small dome and groove in the ground around it.
 Should anyone wait for long enough on the plinth it will descend into the room below.
 It starts descending after a minute and takes a whole day to reach the end.

 ##### Gate